Our number two on day number two of our fill-in adventure together.

 It's not things like, you know, using too much gasoline on a plane or sending too many people out.

-Which when you look at, you know, when you look at the family structure and the family budget, which is an easy thing because everybody has that, those are the kind of things that really make the difference.
+It's little bitty things that would be really easy to cut out, which when you look at the family structure and the family budget, which is an easy thing because everybody has that, those are the kind of things that really make the difference.

 I deeply, deeply appreciate it.

-Every once in a while you'll get one of these.
+Every once in a while, you'll get one of these.

-So let's uh let's examine it.
+So let's examine it.

-A former stockroom worker for Abercrombie and Fitch is suing them in federal court, saying she was illegally fired after refusing to remove her Muslim head scarf while on the job.
+A former stockroom worker for Abercrombie and Fitch is suing them in federal court, saying she was illegally fired after refusing to remove her Muslim headscarf while on the job.

 Yes, it's another hijab story.